FormidableLabs/victory/docs/src/content/docs/victory-scatter.md

 }
 render(<App/>);
 ```
-below is an example of using CustomIcons as dataComponent
+An example of using Custom icons as `dataComponent` in `VictoryScatter`.

 ```playground_norender
 const {FaCat} = reactIconsFa;